In conversation with Darren Appiagyei

 On my first attempt using the lathe, I found it quite therapeutic.
 My work was terrible; however, I understood I was on a journey of discovery.
 After the unit was completed, I continued to develop my carving skills on the lathe.
 Once I graduated from university, I won the Worshipful Company of Turners’ Award at Cockpit Studios in 2017, where I was awarded a studio free of rent for a year and machinery, which enabled me to hone my skills and take part in exhibitions such as New Designers one year in.

-In What Grows in the Dark Comes to Light, you mention focusing on concepts rather than traditional techniques, pushing the material in new ways.
+In Growth, you mention focusing on concepts rather than traditional techniques, pushing the material in new ways.
 Could you share how this experimentation has challenged or evolved your creative process?

 What grows in the dark, comes to light is a project where I have had to dig deep, exploring techniques which I haven’t previously explored.
 Fibroids are non-cancerous growths that grow on the wall of the uterus and are a woman’s issue.
 When researching fibroids and seeing images of them, which were quite vivid and gruesome, I found they were full of textures and clusters.